jekyll/jekyll/site/_docs/drafts.md

 {% endhighlight %}

 To preview your site with drafts, simply run `bundle exec jekyll serve` or `bundle exec jekyll build` with the `--drafts` switch.
-Each will be assigned the value modification timeof the draft file for its date, and thus you will see currently edited drafts as the latest posts.
+Each post will be assigned the value modification time of the draft file for its date, and thus you will see currently edited drafts as the latest posts.